We love scenting our playdough. In fact, these days we never make it unscented. Heads would roll.

 This Christmas I've been making a cedarwood scented playdough with Christmas tree inspired loose parts.
 I wasn't sure how the kids would react to the smell but wanted to try something a little different.
 The warm and woodsy scent immediately makes you feel relaxed and cozy, so, needless to say, they loved it.

 2 tbsp cream of tartar

 2 tbsp cooking oil, such as canola oil

 Mix all the ingredients, except for the essential oil, in a heavy-bottomed pot or saucepan.

-Cook over medium-low heat, stirring constantly for about 3-5 minutes.
+Cook over medium-low heat, stirring constantly for about 4 or 5 minutes.
 The dough will start to pull away from the sides of the pan and should no longer be sticky to the touch.
 (If it’s still sticky cook a little longer until it’s not.)

 Remove the dough from the pot and allow to cool slightly.
 Add several drops of cedarwood essential oil and knead dough until it’s uniform and the oil is fully incorporated.